-Jonathan Brown, DPA, chairs the Board of Regents.
-He became president emeritus of the Association of Independent California Colleges and Universities in 2011, after serving 20 years as president and 16 years as vice president.
+Jonathan Brown, DPA, became president emeritus of the Association of Independent California Colleges and Universities in 2011, after serving 20 years as president and 16 years as vice president.
 In 2012, Mr. Brown founded a consulting firm specializing in university and nonprofit issues.
 An expert in higher education finance, Mr. Brown has held leadership positions in several educational organizations including as chair of the National Association of State College and University State Executives.

 Mr. Brown earned a bachelor’s degree from the University of the Pacific; completed graduate study at George Washington University (International Relations), Catholic University (Urban Education) and Harvard University (Institute for Educational Management); and holds a Doctor of Public Administration degree from the University of Southern California, where he is currently an adjunct professor.

 Elizabeth Chaney, BA, is account executive and regional director for JLL, a global commercial real estate investment and services firm.